joriidan/crowdnessVerifier/README.md

   5)  Run training line of code:

       `python3 train.py --model-dir=models/hospital data/hospital --epochs=3`
       #the epochs can be set to how many revolutions you want it to run

   7)  leaving docker: "Ctrl + D"
   8)  The terminal should look like this: "nvidia@ubuntu..' where the code to test will be written
+  9)  Return back to the classification folder outside of the docker using the cd command to do so such as in the following:

+      `cd jetson-inference/python/training/classification`

-  9)  Set the NET and DATASET using the following lines of code:
+  11)  Set the NET and DATASET using the following lines of code:

       `NET=models/hospital`